The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 There is only one type of commercial lease, which applies exclusively to real estate used for commercial, industrial or craftsmanship activities.

-Rents and lease terms for commercial leases are generally freely negotiable, but the tenant (or sub-tenant, if sub-leasing is allowed) may request the renewal of the lease at its term under certain conditions.
+Rents and lease terms for commercial leases are generally freely negotiable, but the tenant (or subtenant, if subleasing is allowed) may request the renewal of the lease at the end of its term, subject to specific conditions.

-Major repairs are at the charge of the landlord, whereas the tenant is liable for the costs of maintenance and “minor” repairs, except if such repairs are caused by dilapidation or force majeure.
+Major repairs are at the charge of the landlord, whereas the tenant is liable for the costs of maintenance and “minor” repairs, unless such repairs are caused by dilapidation or force majeure.
 The parties may derogate from these rules.

 As no specific lists of repairs incumbent upon the landlord or the tenant have been established, this has to be determined on a case-by-case basis by the competent courts in cases of dispute.

 The frequency of rent payments is freely determined by the parties.